Raghav-3328/File-Zipper/README.md

 4. Optionally upload a .zip file containing the project.

 ⚠️ No need for GitHub Packages unless you plan to publish this as a Python module.

----

-## 📄 License
-This project uses fonts under the Demo license:

-- Death Star Font by FontSpace

-All other code is released under the MIT License — feel free to use and modify.

----

-## 🙌 Credits
-Developed as part of a project to explore lossless file compression using Huffman encoding with a modern web UI.